Deafness in Uzbekistan: Employment

 Because of the lack of education and language skills possessed by deaf individuals in Uzbekistan, many deaf workers struggle to find stable jobs.
 Currently, deaf men from all over Uzbekistan travel to the capital city Tashkent and work labor jobs or various merchant jobs.
 Deaf merchants will often sell souvenirs or toys on the side of the road.
-Deaf women will often work in underground locations and weigh people for money.
+Some deaf women weigh people for money in public places.

 Lack of resources

-Language interpretation services for deaf and hard-of-hearing people are heavily underfunded and often poorly mandated.
+Language interpretation services for deaf and hard-of-hearing people are deeply underfunded and often poorly mandated.
 Reports show that there are not enough USL and RSL interpreters to sustain communication between deaf and non-deaf communities in Uzbekistan.
 As a result, USL and RSL interpreters face burnout, as their jobs entail a lot of work.
-Interpreters work to protect deaf rights in justice courts, during police encounters, for tax related incidents, and for medical assessments.
+Interpreters work to protect deaf rights in justice courts, during police encounters, for tax-related incidents, and for medical assessments.

 In Uzbekistan, the hours of sign language services are not regulated by the government, and therefore not included in public service resources provided to Uzbek deaf communities.